sanity-io/hydrogen-sanity/README.md

 }
 ```

+`PreviewProvider` wraps the `LiveQueryProvider` component of [`preview-kit`](https://github.com/sanity-io/preview-kit) - props passed to `PreviewProvider` will be passed to `LiveQueryProvider`.
+For more information, see the `preview-kit` documentation.

-Be default, `PreviewProvider` will passthrough rendering to its children if you don't provide a fallback; however you can also pass a `ReactNode` to render a loading indicator or message:
+By default, `PreviewProvider` will passthrough rendering to its children if you don't provide a fallback; however you can also pass a `ReactNode` to render a loading indicator or message:

 ```tsx
 import {PreviewLoading} from '~/components/PreviewLoading';